stvliu/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 * TOC
 {:toc}

-ThingsBoard allows you to send Remote Procedure Calls (RPC) from server-side applications to devices and vice versa.
+GridLinks allows you to send Remote Procedure Calls (RPC) from server-side applications to devices and vice versa.
 Basically, this feature allows you to send commands to/from devices and receive results of commands execution.
-This guide covers ThingsBoard RPC capabilities.
+This guide covers GridLinks RPC capabilities.
 After reading this guide, you will get familiar with the following topics:

 - RPC types;
 - Basic RPC use-cases;
 - RPC client-side and server-side APIs;
 - RPC widgets.

-ThingsBoard RPC feature may be divided into two types based on the originator of the remote procedure execution:device-originated and server-originated RPC.
+GridLinks RPC feature may be divided into two types based on the originator of the remote procedure execution:device-originated and server-originated RPC.
 In order to use more familiar names, we will name device-originated RPC calls as a **client-side** RPC and server-originated RPC as **server-side** RPC.

 ## Client-side RPC